From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 What Is Tool Making in Injection Molding?

-• Designing the mold cavity and core
+• Designing the cavity and core of the mold

 • Engineering the cooling system